jonathanulco/laurakalbag-dot-com/content/posts/you-wont-believe-what-happens-next/index.md

 	</aside>
 	</div>
 	<div class="comment-entry">
-		Dear Laura,
+		<p>Dear Laura,

-wonderful article with a lot of information.
+<p>wonderful article with a lot of information.
 We’ve been following you closely and even use Better on our Macs.
 When we started developing our Travel/Digital Nomad blog last year, we thought hard about how to make it sustainable without handing data over to big corporations.
 Google Analytics was never an option so we did some research and found stetic, a German alternative, that is not free.
-Still, we bought a one year license, eating up the costs and protecting our visitors while still getting useful data to improve our website.
+Still, we bought a one year license, eating up the costs and protecting our visitors while still getting useful data to improve our website.</p>

-What that shows is, that you have to invest — nothing is for free these days.
-Sadly, most people prefer a free service over a paid one.
+<p>What that shows is, that you have to invest — nothing is for free these days.
+Sadly, most people prefer a free service over a paid one.</p>
 	</div>
 </li>
 </ol>